-Your garage is filled with stuff you never use – maybe that you never even opened.
+Your garage is filled with stuff you never use and maybe that you never even opened.
 Your newborns have turned into elementary school kids, and you’ve got a ton of baby stuff clogging every hall closet and attic space.
-You lost those 20 pounds (or gained them) and have a closet full of clothes that don’t now and never will fit again.
-In short, you’ve got a lot of stuff and a shortage of space and cash – so why not reverse that situation?
-A friend tells you about Letgo, the popular new app for community-based (i.e., local) buying and selling, like a cross between eBay and Craigslist.
-Eager to get started, you take a quick picture of your baby’s old bouncer and that pile of fat jeans and wait for the contacts to roll in.
-Only…they don’t.
+You lost those 20 pounds (or gained them) and now you have a closet full of clothes that don’t fit now and never will fit again.
+In short, you’ve got a lot of stuff and a shortage of space and cash.
+So why not reverse that situation?
+A friend tells you about Letgo, the popular app for community-based (read as: local) buying and selling, like a cross between eBay and Craigslist.
+Eager to get started, you take a quick picture of your kid’s old baby bouncer and that pile of fat jeans and wait for the contacts to roll in.
+Only… they don’t.
 Nothing happens, except for some crickets and tumbleweeds.
 What did you do wrong?
 Surely, someone needs this stuff.

 And someone does, so if it isn’t selling then you might be doing it wrong.
-It happens – knowing what our old stuff is worth, and knowing how to market it, aren’t necessarily skills that everyone has right off the bat.
+It happens; knowing what our old stuff is worth, and knowing how to market it, aren’t necessarily skills that everyone has right off the bat.
 Like any other skill, it takes some practice.
 If you’re having trouble unloading your stuff on Letgo, consider the following tips to attract more buyers.

 Tips for Attracting Buyers

 The key to selling anything on Letgo is the same on any other marketplace app: you need to attract buyers looking to spend money.
 It isn’t enough to put a simple item listing online and hope that people find their way to a vague description of what you’re selling.
 Instead, you’ll need to be smart about how you design your Letgo item listing to make sure it looks alluring to the general consumer.
 Here’s how: